ybkuroki/go-webapp-sample/README.md

 |Category List Service|GET|``/api/categories``|Nothing|Get a list of categories.|
 |Format List Service|GET|``/api/formats``|Nothing|Get a list of formats.|

+## Tests
+Create the unit tests only for the packages such as controller, service, model/dto and util.
+The test cases is included the regular cases and irregular cases.
+Please refer to the source code in each packages for more detail.

 ## Libraries
 This sample uses the following libraries.